North Carolina Links

 Here are a few reasons why someone should consider becoming a school counselor in North Carolina:

-- The average salary for a school counselor in North Carolina is around $57,140 per year.
+- The median salary for a school counselor in North Carolina is $57,100 per year.

 “Effective leadership through action” may be the best description of a North Carolina school counselor.
-These professionals in the “Tar Heel State” are fine examples of leading the way for America’s youth.
-They will continue to advocate for every student in the state and work hard to implement necessary changes for the success of their educational programs.
+These professionals advocate for every student in the state and work hard to implement necessary changes for the success of their educational programs.

 Contact schools offering school counseling or mental health counseling programs and learn how you can begin a career as a North Carolina School Counselor.

-Whether you are from Charlotte, Raleigh, Greensboro, Durham, Winston-Salem, or anywhere else across the state, you will find school counseling a highly rewarding and respected career.
+Whether you are from Charlotte, Raleigh, Greensboro, Durham, Winston-Salem, or anywhere else across the state, you will find school counseling to be a highly rewarding and respected career.